andrewbihl/bsed/README.md

  - Finds records on the first 2000 lines referencing the city.
 Good for quick exploration of very large files.

- `bsed customer_info.txt replace "Jim Johnson" with "John Johnson" | replace "jimjohnson@gmail.com" with "johnjohnson@gmail.com"`
+ `bsed customer_info.txt replace 'Jim Johnson' with 'John Johnson' | bsed replace 'jimjohnson@gmail.com' with 'johnjohnson@gmail.com'`

- - Fix a mistaken first name
+ - Fix a mistaken first name.
+Notice commands are chained together with `|`.

  ## Use the -t flag to learn or debug

- Any command can be executed and the command translation will be printed.
-This is good for debugging regex, build up more complex queries, or just for learning.
+ Any command can be executed with the -t flag and the command translation will be printed.

+ This is nice to debug
+ regex, build up  more complex queries, or just learn some Perl through examples.
 Without having to remember Perl from scratch, you can get a quick command structure and then modify it or build on it.

- For users wishing to dive into Perl, learning with examples can be done easily with the -t flag.